ArturoDent/command-alias/README.md

 ## Requirements

 When you make a change to these settings, you will need to (and will be prompted to) reload vscode.
-This is the only way to see the new aliases in the Command Palette.
+This is the only way to have the new aliases appear in the Command Palette.
 Or, of course, any changes will take affect the next time vscode is started.

 <br/>